-Undergraduates planning to obtain Bachelor of Science or Bachelor of Arts degrees in chemistry or related fields between January 1, 2017 and August 31, 2018 are encouraged to apply to participate in summer research within the Department of Chemistry.
+Undergraduates planning to obtain Bachelor of Science or Bachelor of Arts degrees in chemistry or related fields between January 1, 2019 and August 31, 2020 are encouraged to apply to participate in summer research in the Department of Chemistry.
 Opportunities are available in all areas of chemistry: analytical, chemical biology, inorganic, materials, organic, physical, and theoretical.
-Applications completed (including letters of recommendation) by 11:59 PM, February 15, 2016 will be given full consideration.
+Applications completed (including letters of recommendation) by the deadline, Feb.
+16, 2018, will be given full consideration.
 We particularly encourage students who do not have prior research experience or who are members of groups under-represented in the chemical sciences to apply.

-The form hotlinked above asks for contact information.
-After submitting the form, expect to receive an automated response within 24 hours requesting additional information.
+After submitting the application form (see link below), expect to receive an automated response within 24 hours requesting additional information.
 The application form is based on the one used for graduate admissions and therefore, in part, requests additional information not required for REU consideration.
 Therefore, please follow the modified instructions below:

 - Please DO NOT use the first menu choice “Provide supplemental information (references, etc.)” because we have already obtained this information from the initial hotlinked page.